-Recommendation 16: The workgroup recommends that MHEC formally adopt the analysis for unreasonable program duplication in regulation including the specific criteria the department uses in the analyses.
-The workgroup recommends that the analyses adopted by the department make the distinction between unreasonable and unnecessary duplication.
-Additionally, the analysis should prioritize workforce needs, protection of existing programs if they are meeting workforce demand, and collaboration.
-For example, if there is a defined workforce need under the department's baseline data and an institution currently with the program cannot or does not want to scale up to meet the need and cannot or does not want to collaborate with the proposing program, the proposed program should be approved.
+Recommendation 20: The workgroup recommends that MHEC formally adopt the analysis for unreasonable program duplication in regulation, including the specific criteria and factors the department uses in the analysis.
+The workgroup recommends that the analysis should prioritize meeting the State's workforce needs, protecting existing programs if they are meeting workforce demand, and collaboration.